Gururaj-Allagi/Gururaj-Allagi/README.md

 ---

 ## I'm a Software Test Engineer!!
-- 🔭 3.6  years of Software industry experience in Software testing (Manual, Automation, DB, API and Web services testing).
+- 🔭 4  years of Software industry experience in Software testing (Manual, Automation, DB, API and Web services testing).
 - 🌱 Exposure on Software Engineering Process and familiar with various Life Cycle Models like SDLC, STLC, BLC.
 - 👯 Proficient in Selenium Test Automation using Java and Python programming languages.
 - 🥅 Strong experience on Robot Framework and PyTest Framework automation using Python programming language.
 - ⚡ Strong experience on POM, TestNG and Keyword driven Framework automation using Java programming language.
 - 👯 Well exeprenced in Jenkins CI CD
 - 🔭 Good exposure on Docker
+- 👯 Very Good Knowledge on Jira and Rally bug tracking tools

 ---